-Nathan Warecki is an associate in Nixon Peabody’s Complex Commercial Disputes group, and teams with attorneys and other legal professionals on a wide variety of matters, including commercial litigation, class actions, non-competes and trade secrets, business disputes, and immigration.
+Nathan Warecki is counsel in Nixon Peabody’s Complex Commercial Disputes group, and teams with attorneys and other legal professionals on a wide variety of matters, including commercial litigation, class actions, non-competes and trade secrets, business disputes, and immigration.
 Prior to joining the firm, he worked for a regional law firm in Manchester, New Hampshire, on general litigation and immigration matters.
-In law school, he interned with the Honorable Joseph N. Laplante of the U.S. District Court for the District of New Hampshire.
-Nathan was recognized as a Daniel Webster Scholar at the University of New Hampshire School of Law.

 My role at Nixon Peabody is to help our clients navigate the many legal challenges associated with an ever-changing world.
 I concentrate on the following areas: